Manilla Santos: Personal life

-After her retirement from collegiate volleyball, Santos would get married and had children Aside from being a housewife, she would work as part-time make up artist with some of her clients knowing her through her volleyball stint.
+After her retirement from collegiate volleyball, Santos would get married and had children.
+Aside from being a housewife, she would work as part-time make up artist with some of her clients who knew her through her volleyball stint.
 She is married to a business executive from the Ng family who works for Republic Biscuit Corporation, with whom she has two children.